 finally settling in Key West, a place that Dos Passos drew Hem to, noting its climate, its fishing, and its undiscovered beauty.

 Hem needed little more persuading.
 He and Pauline found a house on Whitehead Street.
 Jack aka Bumby had a nice relationship with Pauline, who treated him like one of her own boys.
 She did in fact have two sons with Hem: Patrick and Gregory.
-Hem by all accounts loved all of his sons and they adored Papa.
+Hem by all accounts loved all of his sons (although with Gregory known as Gigi, there was estrangement when he was an adult), and they adored Papa.
 Being with him was enchanting and he had an air of excitement.
 Hem said that while not partial to kids, he rather liked these three.

 As years passed Pauline and Ernest became cooler to each other.
 Hem spent time with Jane Mason, wife of Grant Mason, and an affair seems clear.
 Jane was a flashy, blonde, risk-taker, and not emotionally stable.
 She later jumped from a balcony.
 Whether Jane did so purposely or accidentally, is not clear but most believe it was a suicide attempt.
 Jane survived.
 Hemingway, per Bernice Kert, author of a wonderful and fascinating book about all of Hemingway’s women (and aptly called The Hemingway Women) avoided emotionally unstable woman.
 This seems true as Hadley, Pauline, Martha and Mary were all strong, intelligent, stable women.
 Even his closest women friends such as Marlene Dietrich were women with good heads on their shoulders.